UBC-InfoVis/2021-436V-tutorials/2_D3_Tutorial/2_D3_Tutorial.md

 We typically need to add x- and y-axes to allow the user to extract meaningful insights from visualizations.
 An ***axis*** is the visual representation of a scale.

-D3 provides four methods to create axes with different orientations and label placements (d3.axisTop, d3.axisBottom, d3.axisLeft, and d3.axisRight) which can display reference lines for D3 scales automatically.
-These axis components contain lines, labels and ticks.
+D3 provides four methods to create axes with different orientations and label placements (`d3.axisTop`, `d3.axisBottom`, `d3.axisLeft`, and `d3.axisRight`) which can display reference lines for D3 scales automatically.
+These axis components contain lines, labels, and ticks.

 ```javascript
 // Create a horizontal axis with labels placed below the axis